Marquette vs. Vermont: Odds, spread, over/under - NCAA Tournament First Round

 Marquette vs. Vermont: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 2 Marquette Golden Eagles (28-6) face off against the No. 15 Vermont Catamounts (23-10) in the opening round of the NCAA Tournament on Friday, beginning at 2:45 PM.
+The No. 2 seed Marquette Golden Eagles (28-6) and the No. 15 seed Vermont Catamounts (23-10) will meet in the opening round of the NCAA Tournament on Friday at 2:45 PM.
+The contest airs on CBS.

-In this article, you will find the spread and odds across multiple sportsbooks for the Marquette vs. Vermont matchup.
+You can find odds, spreads, over/unders and more across multiple sportsbooks for the Marquette vs. Vermont matchup in this article.

 Marquette vs. Vermont Game Info